Faculty Awards & Recognition

 - Kathleen Tiemann, Sociology

-- D. Jerome Tweton, History (retired)
+- D. Jerome Tweton, History (deceased)

 - Stephen K. Wikel, Microbiology and Immunology